josephwilk/shaderview/Readme.md

 Experimental support for just working with vertex part of shaders.

+* "/vertex-settings" <StringValue:type> <IntValue:count>
+Supports changing parameters of the vertex phase without a pause for reloading.

 * "/texture" <StringValue> <IntValue:ichannel-no>
 Load an image file as a texture in your shader.
 Texture is defined as iChannel1/2/3 based on IntValue.